syncfusion-content/wpf-docs/wpf/ReportViewer/Report-Viewer-API.md

 ---
 layout: post
 title: ReportViewer API | ReportViewer | WPF | Syncfusion
-description: List of Reportviewer API
+description: Learn here about List of Reportviewer API of Syncfusion Essential Studio for WPF, its elements, features and more.
 platform: wpf
 control: ReportViewer
 documentation: ug
 ---

-# ReportViewer API
+# ReportViewer API of Essential Studio WPF

 ## Properties